 Assistance Animal Definition

-An assistance animal is a companion furry friend that assists (!) you in your daily life if you siffer from an emotional/mental/or physical disability.
-Service and emotional support animals are assistance animals, but don’t be fooled the two are not the same.
+An assistance animal is a companion furry friend that assists you in your daily life if you suffer from an emotional/mental/or physical disability.
+Service and emotional support animals are assistance animals but don’t be fooled: the two are not the same.

-There may be some confusion when it comes to the emotional support animal and the service animal.
+There may be some confusion when it comes to an emotional support animal and a service animal or psychiatric service animal!

-To clarify, the ESA does not need any special training or skills, it is purely there to provide comfort for the patient.
-The animal can also be of any species i.e. miniature horses, dogs, cats, reptiles rodents etc.
+To clarify, an ESA does not need any special training or skills, it is purely there to provide comfort for its owner.
+Because they need little to no training any dog (or cat) can be an ESA.

 How to get an Emotional Support Animal in Arizona: CertaPet’s simple 5 min process

-Getting your ESA letter doesn’t and shouldn’t be hard.
-That’s why we’re here to help.
+Getting your ESA letter shouldn’t be hard.
+Life is hard enough when you are suffering from an emotional condition or mental illness.
+That’s why we’re here to help!